+Marshmallow snowmen for the win!
 Marshmallows are the perfect snowman canvas.
 And as I’ve been so into marshmallows lately, it was just a matter of time before I made marshmallow snowmen.
 These are super easy and kid-friendly.
 As you can see from the masterpiece in pink and purple below, my 2-year old loves using my edible pens on marshmallows.

 You may also use bits of pretzel sticks for the arms instead of cloves (though I like the stubby stick-like cloves, and they smell so lovely), and any candy you can find for the hat and nose.
 Instead of skewers, you can use lollipop sticks, too.

-how to make a marshmallow snowman
+how to make marshmallow snowmen

 you will need:*